fidodido75/relic/README.md

-# Relic - A Simple To Do application
+# Relic - Simple To Do app